-- Clear accountability- Along with a sound overall strategy, executive sponsorship is necessary to see the action plan through to completion.
+- Clear accountability: Along with a sound overall strategy, executive sponsorship is necessary to see the action plan through to completion.
 There must be one senior executive, within the C-suite, who is recognized as the leader who is accountable to the CEO and the board of directors for cybersecurity matters.
 This person can be the CIO, or another executive like the CFO or COO.
-Regardless, the person must have sufficient authority and influence to drive change. - Establish a response team- Supporting the senior accountable leader, a Computer Incident Response Team (CIRT) should be formed.
-Standing by to execute response plans and coordinate enterprise activities, this is a cross-functional team representing all key functions from IT to finance, legal, communications and HR. - Measure and report- As with any business initiative, no plan will be effectively implemented unless measured and reported.
-To this end, specific, measurable goals- per the cybersecurity strategy and associated workforce plan- must be aggregated in an intuitive manner for executive management review.
-One method is to turn the 20 Critical Controls themselves into a red/yellow/green dashboard\xiii. - Invest in training & development- The dynamic nature of cyber threats and the cybersecurity field require ongoing investment in the people who protect the enterprise.
-This ensures currency in tools, tactics and procedures, and is typically less costly than hiring a new employee.
-It also supports professional development, career progression and higher retention of top performers.
-Formal training and development can be provided by external certification providers, training centers, colleges and universities, or provided by in-house professionals. - Build external relationships- Every enterprise is a part of a much broader network of partners, suppliers and customers.
-Furthermore, there are common threats and vulnerabilities faced by public and private entities across industry sectors, including national critical infrastructure.
-In order to foster collaboration and
+Most importantly, the person must have sufficient authority and influence to drive change. - Establish a response team: Supporting the senior accountable leader, a Computer Incident Response Team (CIRT) should be formed.
+Standing by to execute response plans and coordinate enterprise activities, this is a crossfunctional team representing all key functions from IT to finance, legal, communications, and HR. - Measure and report: As with any business initiative, no plan will be effectively implemented unless measured and reported.
+To this end, specific, measurable goals-derived from the cybersecurity strategy and associated workforce plan-must be aggregated in an intuitive manner for executive management review.
+One method is to turn the 20 Critical Controls themselves into a red/yellow/green dashboardxxiii.